Integrating Microsoft Copilot Agents with Office Add-Ins: What Developers Need to Know

 Clear, specific descriptions.
 Copilot uses your skill descriptions to determine when to invoke them.
 Vague descriptions lead to missed invocations (Copilot does not realise your skill is relevant) or false invocations (Copilot invokes your skill for unrelated requests).
 Write descriptions that are specific about what the skill does, what inputs it expects, and what outputs it produces.

 Granular skills over monolithic skills.
 Rather than creating a single skill that “does everything your add-in can do,” create multiple focused skills that each handle a specific task.
+Each skill should be designed to handle specific tasks, such as formatting data or generating summaries, to maximize Copilot’s effectiveness.
 This improves Copilot’s ability to select the right skill and improves the quality of parameter extraction.

 Parameterised inputs.
 Define clear parameter schemas for your skills.
 Copilot extracts parameters from the user’s natural language prompt and passes them to your skill.
 Well-defined parameters with descriptions, types, and examples help Copilot extract the right values.